SaraAlert/SaraAlert/config/sara/README.md

 The `required` field can either take the value `true` or `false`.
 Only symptoms with `required` set to `true` will be taken into consideration during symptomatic assessment calculation.
 Additionally, symptoms that have the `required` attribute set to `false` will be omitted from the voice and SMS assessment prompts.

-## Translations and Notes
+### Translations and Notes

-Each symptom supports the inclusion of a more descriptive sentence about what the symptom entails.
+Each symptom supports `notes`, which is a more descriptive sentence about what the symptom entails.
 This, as well as the translations for each symptom name are defined in a locale file under `config/locales`.
 When adding symptoms, you MUST include entries for these symptoms in each locale!

 ## Example: